How much do you know about Portuguese food?

 It started off as rural worker food, as an inexpensive and easy way for laborers to have lunch while working in the fields.
 Today, it’s usually served at family and social gatherings.

-I had these fancier versions of torricado at the lovely Taberna Folias de Baco restaurant in Porto.
+I had these fancier versions of Portuguese torricado at the lovely Taberna Folias de Baco restaurant in Porto.

-Pictured below are the croquettes I had at the popular Time Out Market in Lisbon.
+Pictured below are the Portuguese croquettes I had at the popular Time Out Market in Lisbon.
 The croquette on the left is made with beef and pork while the one on the right is made with cuttlefish cooked in its own ink.

-If you were to have just one Portuguese dish in Porto, then it should definitely be the francesinha.
+If you were to have just one dish in Porto, then it should definitely be the francesinha.
 It’s arguably the most important dish in Porto regional cuisine.

 The word francesinha literally means “little French woman” or “frenchie” in Portuguese.
 It was inspired by the French croque-monsieur and adapted to the Portuguese palate.
 Today, it’s a dish that’s become synonymous with Porto.